-- 1. Obtain a quality cleaning kit and thoroughly review the manufacturer's instructions. - 2.
+- I. Obtain a quality rifle cleaning kit and thoroughly review the manufacturer's instructions.
+Note: To properly clean an AK style rifle a bore snake should be used to clean the rifle from the chamber end.
+Cleaning your rifle from the muzzle end can damage the crown and adversely affect accuracy. - 2.
 Follow the rifle disassembly procedures.
 (See page 10.) - 3.
-To clean the barrel, select the correct caliber cleaning brush and attach it to a cleaning rod. - 4.
-Dampen the brush with gun cleaning solvent and then push the brush through the barrel several times.
+To clean the barrel, select the correct caliber cleaning brush and attach it to a cleaning rod.

-- 5. Remove the brush and attach a correctly sized cloth cleaning patch to the cleaning rod and push it through the barrel several times to remove loosened fouling. - 6.
+Note: Always clean the barrel from the chamber end to the muzzle. - 4.
+Dampen the brush with gun cleaning solvent and then push the brush through the barrel several times. - 5.
+Remove the brush and attach a correctly sized cloth cleaning patch to the cleaning rod and push it through the barrel several times to remove loosened fouling. - 6.
 Repeat this process with the brush and cleaning patches until a final patch comes out clean after swabbing the bore.
 Lightly oil the bore. - 7.
 Remove shooting residue from the rifle's action parts and outer surfaces by wiping them with a soft cloth dabbed in gun cleaning solvent.
 Then be sure to remove all excess solvent and dry them. - 8.
 Finally, wipe down all outer surfaces with a soft cloth dipped in a good quality gun oil.